-- Check the box next to Save password? to instruct pgAdmin to save the password for future use.
+- If the SSH host is expecting a password of the user name or an identity file if being used, use the Password field to specify the password. - Check the box next to Save password? to instruct pgAdmin to save the password for future use.
 Use Clear SSH Tunnel Password to remove the saved password. - Use the Keep alive field to specify interval in seconds defining the period in which, if no data was sent over the connection, a 'keepalive' packet will be sent (and ignored by the remote host).
 This can be useful to keep connections alive over a NAT.
 You can set to 0 for disable keepalive.